-Ocean science is complex and multidisciplinary.
-The committee congratulates the Joint Subcommittee on Ocean Science and Technology (JSOST) for undertaking, for the first time, a comprehensive planning activity that involved all federal agencies that support ocean-related research in the United States.
-The effort recognizes that synergies between and within agencies can enhance the outcomes and impacts of ocean science for the benefit of science and society.
-The task was challenging and difficult, and the final plan should be of great benefit to the ocean sciences community.
+Ocean research is a complex and multidisciplinary enterprise.
+Coordination of such research, to achieve maximum benefit for science and society while minimizing duplication of effort, benefits from broadbased, integrated planning.
+The committee congratulates the Joint Subcommittee on Ocean Science and Technology (JSOST) for undertaking, for the first time, a comprehensive planning activity that involved the very diverse ocean community and the many federal agencies that support ocean-related research in the United States.
+The committee believes that this work has opened the door to an exciting, ambitious, and critically important research effort that is vital for the nation's future.
+The plan recognizes that synergies between and within agencies can enhance the outcomes and impacts of ocean science for the benefit of science and society.
+The task was challenging and difficult, but the final plan articulates a vision for ocean research that will be of great benefit to the ocean sciences community and the nation.

-David Halpern (U.S. Office of Science and Technology Policy), Margaret Leinen (National Science Foundation), and Richard Spinrad (National Oceanic and Atmospheric Administration), co-chairs of the JSOST, approached the National Research Council Division of Earth and Life Studies in August, 2005, to assist with this research planning effort through a 3-phase process.
-In Phase 1, the National Research Council (NRC) staff provided summaries of recommendations from NRC reports published in the past 7 years that related to the themes, pillars, and cross-cuts identified by the JSOST.
-In Phase 2, an ad hoc NRC committee was appointed to review the draft Ocean Research Priorities Plan (ORPP) and provide recommendations for improvement.
-This document represents that review.
-The committee was given three months from the release of the complete draft to provide this review.
-In Phase 3, the committee is to provide an assessment of the final ORPP within 6 months of the release of the final plan.
+David Halpern (U.S. Office of Science and Technology Policy), Margaret Leinen (National Science Foundation), and Richard Spinrad (National Oceanic and Atmospheric Administration), the initial co-chairs of the JSOST, approached the National Research Council's Division on Earth and Life Studies in August 2005 to assist with this research planning effort by reviewing the Ocean Research Priorities Plan in both the draft and the final forms.